 If you haven’t enabled two-step authentication, you should stop what you’re doing now, head over to your Google account, and enable this must-have security feature.
 Yes, it adds an extra step to gaining access to your account, but that extra step could very well mean the difference between your account getting hacked or not.

-Have you had difficulty setting up two-step authentication on your Android device?
+Have you had difficulty setting up two-step authentication on your Android or iOS device?
 Share your experience in the discussion thread below.

 Subscribe to TechRepublic’s How To Make Tech Work on YouTube for all the latest tech advice for business pros from Jack Wallen.

 Editor’s note: The author updated this article to reflect changes in the process and to include instructions for iPhone users.

 Catch up on the latest tech innovations that are changing the world, including IoT, 5G, the latest about phones, security, smart cities, AI, robotics, and more.
 Delivered Tuesdays and Fridays